upkarlidder/ibmdevelopersf/README.md

 3. Choose the `Lite` plan and click create.

 ![IBM Sign up](assets/ibm-translate-initiate.jpg)
-4. Go to manage tab on the left.
-Make a note of your `API key`.
+4. Make an note of your `API key`.
 Or you can always come back to this page for it.

 ![IBM Sign up](assets/ibm-translate-key.jpg)

-If you ever have trouble accessing the dashboard, use this link: https://console.bluemix.net/dashboard/apps/
 ## Say hello in your favorite language using TJBot Simulator

 1. Go to the [TJBot Simulator](https://my-tjbot.mybluemix.net/).